2025 Festival: October 20–26

 47. Indigenous Voices: A Steady Brightness of Being

-Presented in partnership with Talking Stick Festival.
+Presented in partnership with Vancouver Indigenous Fashion Week, Talking Stick Festival and Full Circle: First Nations Performance.

 This event is open to everyone, and has been curated with the Pro-D day for teachers in mind.
 Teachers may be interested in the following information.
 This event is also suitable for students in grades 10–12.